Scientific: Vauquelinia californica

 USDA 8-10

-Landscape Use: Xeriscape, background, screen, informal hedge, highway plantings, floral accent, landscape standard as a small street side tree
+Landscape Use: Xeriscape, background, screen, informal hedge, highway plantings, subtle floral accent, landscape standard as a small street side tree.

-Foliage/texture: Lanceolate and leathery, medium to dark dull green leaves with serrate margins and prominent central mid-vein, 4" in length and 1/2" in width, petioles reddish, stems gray, medium texture
+Foliage/Texture: Lanceolate and leathery, medium to dark dull green leaves with serrate margins and prominent central mid-vein, 4-inches long by 1/2-inch wide, petioles reddish, stems gray; medium texture.

-Temperature: Tolerant of all but very hottest weather, foliage begins to yellow.
-You and I know those days as when the thermometer leaps above 110oF.
+Temperature: Tolerant of all but the very hottest Phoenix weather, foliage begins to yellow.
+Phoenicians know well these hottest days of summer when the thermometer soars above 110oF.

-Light: Partial to full sun, only moderately tolerates reflective heat in low desert.
+Light: Partial to full sun, only moderately tolerates reflective heat and western exposures in low desert.

 Watering: Infrequent deep supplement irrigations during summer are needed.